Perspective | Fox News is a hazard to our democracy. It’s time to take the fight to the Murdochs. Here’s how.

-But many other news organizations, including the Washington Post, took days to reach that daring conclusion.
+But many other news organizations, including The Washington Post, took days to reach that daring conclusion.
 For them, Arizona’s vote count simply remained far too close.
 Nate Silver, the data-oriented editor of fivethirtyeight.com, even argued that Fox News should rescind its call, that it was too early to make the prediction.

 And Trumpworld was enraged.
 Losing the traditionally red state would make it that much harder to proclaim that the election was so close that it must in fact have been stolen by the Democrats.
 It would disrupt the Big Lie narrative.
 Former president Donald Trump’s son-in-law, Jared Kushner, even called Fox honcho Rupert Murdoch to complain.
 But Fox News stood behind the call, which turned out to be correct.